Sharing the gospel through animated Bible stories

 The great thing about starting with the stories of the prophets in the Bible is that Muslims already have a frame of reference for those stories.
 And we get to show how those are just a foreshadowing of the Savior—Jesus.

-To make them culturally appropriate, we used silhouettes instead of showing faces.
+To make Share the Story culturally appropriate, we used silhouettes instead of showing faces.
 And we used other visual elements such as a red sash to represent Jesus.

-What’s been cool to watch is how God is using the series beyond its initial purpose.
-The videos are currently in two languages.
-And they are being adapted into nine more!
+What’s been cool to watch is how God is using Share the Story beyond its initial purpose.
+The videos are currently in three languages.
+And they are being adapted into more than 10 additional languages!

 Join us in sharing the gospel and discipling believers through video.